 What is a 2nd trimester abortion?

-If you are in your second trimester – meaning that it’s been more than 13 weeks since your last menstrual period, you will likely have dilation and evacuation, or D&E.
+If you are in your second trimester – meaning that it’s been more than 13 weeks since your last menstrual period, you will likely have dilation and evacuation, or D&E, procedure.

 What happens during a D&E (dilation and evacuation) procedure?

 D&E is usually used for abortions at 16 weeks or more after your last period.
 Before a D&E abortion, your provider will prepare your cervix.
 This means you may get medication that helps open your cervix.
-Your doctor might also put small, dilator sticks called laminaria into the opening of your cervix for a day or a few hours before the procedure.
+Your doctor might also put small, dilator sticks called laminaria into the opening of your cervix either overnight or for a few hours before the procedure.
 The laminaria absorb fluid from your body and get bigger, which slowly stretches your cervix open.

 Before your abortion, you’ll get pain medicine to help with cramping.
-Our patients are always given local anesthesia and may also choose additional Oral or moderate Sedation during the procedure.
-With some kinds of sedation, you’re awake but really relaxed, and with others you are completely asleep.
+Our patients are always given local anesthesia and may also choose additional Oral or IV Sedation during the procedure.
+With sedation, you’re awake but really relaxed.
 You’ll also get antibiotics to help prevent infections.

 Once you’re in the procedure room, there will be a staff member there to assist the provider and support you during the abortion.

 - examine your uterus